-ProgramsSummer Reading Program: We sponsor a very popular eight-week Summer Reading Club.
+ProgramsSummer Reading Program: Monday June 10th through Saturday August 3, 2013.
+We sponsor a very popular eight-week Summer Reading Club.
 Children register at the library for this free activity and enter one of three reading divisions:

-- School-age readers in Grades 1 – 6
+- "Reader" for school-age readers in grades 1 – 6

 Barks & Books: Children are invited to read to a gentle and friendly dog visitor on the second Thursday of each month between 3:30 and 4:30 p.m.